 Ban on deforestation

 The UTZ program tackles this issue several ways.
-Firstly, deforestation is banned in the UTZ program.
+Firstly, there are strict rules related to deforestation in the UTZ program.
 To be certified, crops must be grown on land that is classified as agricultural or approved for agricultural use.
-There are also additional requirements that ensure no production happens in or within 2km of protected areas, like national parks unless there is a specific management plan in place for the area.
+There are also additional requirements that say no production is allowed in or within 2km of protected areas, like national parks unless there is a specific management plan in place for the area.

 Good agricultural practices

 “Another way the issue is addressed is by training farmers to implement good agricultural practices,” Henriette says.
 By improving farming methods farmers can increase their yields.
 This also means that there is less of a need to clear more land to plant new crops.
 Besides the UTZ program requires cocoa farmers to replant parts of their plot every year, to keep an aging plantation productive and prevent farmers from clearing forest for new plantations.

 Sustainable cocoa helps farmers adapt to climate change